 The reason is the same as the first point.
 Applications that are only partially GPU optimised can benefit from this formula up to a certain point, just by using brute force.
 But when you have a software 100% GPU optimised like Mistika then the speed limiting factor is usually not the processing but the bus bandwidth.
 Typical external enclosures only use one PCIe slot, which put a hard limit when working in complex post production tasks.

-Instead, what we recommend for multiGPU is to install each GPU on its own dedicated slot, and always using the fastest model available first, rather than using several small units.
+Instead, what we recommend for multiGPU is to install each GPU on its own dedicated slot, and always using the fastest GPU available first, rather than using two average units.

-With this formula, Mistika Totem technology can send different frames to each GPU without any bandwidth interference, which is much more efficient than using SLI or external enclosures that need to share a common bus.
-For example, a Mistika system with two identical boards in two different slots can really render 200% faster in most situations (providing that there is enough disk speed to feed both of them)
+With this formula, Mistika Totem technology (linux only) can send different frames to each GPU without any bandwidth interference, which is much more efficient than using SLI or external enclosures that need to share a common bus.
+For example, a Mistika Ultima system with two identical GPU boards in two different slots can really render 200% faster in most situations (providing that there is enough disk speed to feed both of them)

-Question: What particular GPU model is recommended for Mistika Ultima systems?
+Question: What particular GPU model is recommended for Mistika Ultima / Mistika Boutique systems ?

 Answer: At the date of this document (October 2018) we specially recommend two models:

 - NVidia Quadro P4000: For up to 4K and UHD workflows with effect stacks not too complex.
-Also excellent as a second GPU for background rendering, the P4000 is very cost effective.
+Also excellent as a second GPU for background rendering on Ultima systems, the P4000 is very cost effective.